Fazestar01/Avocado-Exports-from-Kenya/README.md

 ## Acknowledgements
-* A huge thank you to Mark, Emma, John, Spencer and Niel from Code institute for their hard work in tutoring us!
-And a thank you to Carlos who showed us how to add a back to the top button on markdown.
+* A huge thank you to Emma, Mark, John, Spencer and Niel from Code Institute for their hard work in tutoring us and your patience.
+It's been a journey from learning to print `HELLO WORLD` to full on coding!

 [Back to top](#top)